Social media is not a media. The key is to listen, engage, and build relationships.

 Step 2.
 Define your target audience

-To successfully promote your coaching business on social media, you need to know who exactly you’re going to market your services to.
+“How do I market my coaching business” is a question frequently asked by those who haven’t defined neither platforms nor to whom exactly they are going to market their services to.
 By serving everyone, you’ll end up serving no one.
 You should have a clear understanding of your target clients — who they are, how old they are, what problems they have, what they want to achieve, what they value.
 For this, you need a well-established ideal coaching client profile.

 There are two aspects based on which you can describe your target clients — demographics and psychographics.
 Demographic characteristics include gender, age, marital status, education, parental status, location, ethnicity, occupation, industry, company size, and income.